esm-tools/pymorize/doc/pymorize_building_blocks.rst

 Rules
 -----

-Rules are the heart of the ``pymorize`` CLI.
-They specify the files needed to produce a CMOR output variable.
-Each rule has a name, a CMOR variable, and a list of input patterns.
-The input patterns are used to find the files needed to produce the CMOR output variable.
-Here is an example of a rule:
+Rules describe which files the program is aware of and how it should process them.
+Each rule specifies the files needed to produce a particular CMOR output variable, and minimally has a name, a CMOR variable, and a list of input patterns.
+The Rule is also connected to one or more pipelines.
+Here's an example of a rule:

   .. code-block:: yaml